Chapter 11 BWV 32 Liebster Jesu, mein Verlangen

 This Soul seems to find its true place in the latter part of this aria whereas the Soul from C 57 was more tentative, appearing to need much more persuasion.
 Expressively this movement falls into two sections, the first (to bar 35) more concerned with the effort and striving towards the seat of salvation, and the second with the contentment acquired from this achievement (as expressed in the last two lines of the text).
 It is significant that the soprano line only takes up the wreathes of demi-semi-quavers in this latter section whilst the oboe has made use of them throughout.

 Christ′s response is also different in the two cantatas.
 In the earlier aria he was coaxing and encouraging.
 In his first short secco recitative in C 32 he is direct and almost brusque—-why have you sought me out?—-are you not aware that I am tasked to be about the business of My Father?
-The biblical quotation is, however, taken out of its biblical context which referred to Jesus, as a child, taken to the Passover.
+The quotation is, however, taken out of its biblical context which referred to Jesus, as a child, taken to the Passover.
 His reaction seems somewhat at odds with that of the later more mature, tolerant Saviour.

 But in His first aria He softens his initial approach, at least to a degree—-here in My Father′s house distressed Souls may find and unite with Me; and so, indeed, may you.
 The libretto has something of the attitude of a jaded parent or teacher: ′I have told you this before and you really should be well aware of it by now!′ There is, in fact, almost a suggestion of irritability about the violin obbligato ritornello theme.
-It begins calmly enough but before long, triplets are interspersed with groups of even semi-quavers and occasional petulant double-stopped chords add a further degree of tension.
+It begins calmly enough but very soon, triplets are interspersed with groups of even semi-quavers and occasional petulant double-stopped chords add a further element of tension.

 Violin obbligato, opening bars.